Elsy-O/Android_music/README.md

 # Android_test_music
-my first GitHub project with Android, to lidten music
+My first GitHub project with Android, to listen music.
+I'll improve it